Gazsi59/toncsi-wit_sav/README.md

 * `converse` - the low-level Wit [converse](https://wit.ai/docs/http/20160330#converse-link) API
 * `runActions` - a higher-level method to the Wit converse API

-You can also require a library function to test out your bot in the terminal. `require('Wit-Toncsi').interactive`
+You can also require a library function to test out your bot in the terminal. `require('toncsi-wit').interactive`

 ### Wit class